Juan María Solare: Teaching positions

 From 1986 until 1993 he taught harmony, morphology, and chamber music at the Conservatory of Tandil (Argentina).
 Since January 2002 he has given piano lessons at the Musikschule Bremen (Germany).
 Since October 2002 he has conducted the Orquesta No Típica, a chamber music group devoted to tango at the University of Bremen.
 Since October 2004 he has taught piano at the Hochschule für Künste Bremen.
 From December 2007 to April 2008 he was assistant professor at the Universidad Complutense de Madrid.
 Since 2008 he has taught New Music Theatre at the University of Bremen, where he conducts the Ensemble Kagel.

 He has given courses and lectures on contemporary music at the Institut für neue Musik und Musikerziehung (Darmstadt), the Salzburg Experimental Academy of Dance (SEAD), the Ateneo de Madrid, the Université permanente (Nantes, France), and the Texas A&M University (College Station, Texas).

 In addition, he teaches piano and composition privately, and has presented public seminars on tango music.

+Since August 2013 Solare conducts the chamber orchestra of the Bremer Orchestergemeinschaft.